laravel/docs/sail.md

 When using Laravel Sail, your application is executing within a Docker container and is isolated from your local computer.
 However, Sail provides a convenient way to run various commands against your application such as arbitrary PHP commands, Artisan commands, Composer commands, and Node / NPM commands.

-**When reading the Laravel documentation, you will often see references to Artisan and Composer commands that do not reference Sail.** Those examples assume that PHP is installed on your local computer.
+**When reading the Laravel documentation, you will often see references to Composer, Artisan, and Node / NPM commands that do not reference Sail.** Those examples assume that these tools are installed on your local computer.
 If you are using Sail for your local Laravel development environment, you should execute those commands using Sail:

 ```bash
 # Running Artisan commands locally...